Medical Policy: 02.04.68

 There is limited evidence that treatment decisions can be influenced by the Vectra DA score.
 There are no RCTs comparing the use of the Vectra DA score with an alternative method of measuring disease activity.
 Additionally, there are no RCTs of Vectra DA as an adjunct to other disease activity measures compared with using the disease activity measures alone.
 As a result, there is no direct evidence that the Vectra DA test improves outcomes.

-There is uncertainty about how the use of a serum biomarker panel test for SLE would change patient management.
+There is uncertainty about how the use of a serum biomarker panel test would change patient management.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.

 Wellmark medical policies address the complex issue of technology assessment of new and emerging treatments, devices, drugs, etc. They are developed to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 Wellmark medical policies contain only a partial, general description of plan or program benefits and do not constitute a contract.
 Wellmark does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating providers are independent contractors in private practice and are neither employees nor agents of Wellmark or its affiliates.
 Treating providers are solely responsible for medical advice and treatment of members.
 Our medical policies may be updated and therefore are subject to change without notice.